nsoedjak/Imaging-SHG/README.md

 References
 ===================

-[1] K. Ren and N. Soedjak, "Recovering coefficients in a system of semilinear Helmholtz equations from internal data", (in preparation).
+[1] K. Ren and N. Soedjak, "Recovering coefficients in a system of semilinear Helmholtz equations from internal data", arXiv:2307.01385, (2023).